Nipples come in all shapes and sizes. You can successfully breastfeed with flat or inverted nipples.

 Inverted nipples

-If you have inverted nipples, you will need more help and support.
+If you have inverted nipples, you may need more help and support.

 If one or both of your nipples are inverted, you may find that breastfeeding takes more time and patience at the beginning.

 You may have to apply suction to draw out the nipple before putting your baby to the breast.
-This can be done with a breast pump or other tool.
 This only needs to be done for a short time.
-Your nipple will eventually become more prominent after a few weeks of breastfeeding.
+You can continue to breastfeed successfully regardless of nipple shape with the right support.

 When your milk comes in